JasonShen-SH/prune_mase/group3.md

 ./ch transform --config configs/examples/vgg_cifar10_prune_retrain.toml
 ```

+You will be able to see training results, as well as 许多评估指标，如

 You might change configuration as you wish.

 As there are too many configurations, we kept them inside toml file at <code>configs/example/prune_retrain_group3.toml</code>